Ben-Fields/v-blend2d/CONTRIBUTING.md

 The goal is feature parity with the C++ API.

-There are three primary sources for adding functions to the V API:
+There are four primary sources for adding functions to the V API:
- - Functions directly from the public C API.
+ - Functions directly from the public C API (`bl...`).
  - Functions form a struct's virtual function table.
  - Multiple functions derived from a single C function, where a parameter significantly alters the function's behavior.
+ - Rewritten compound functions from the C++ API (object member functions).

 Functions are added from the above sources when the functions are not intermediate functions.